 Legend has it that Rhodes was blessed by the sun god Helios, which is why it enjoys 300 days of glorious sunshine a year!

-There’s a wide choice of resorts, from lively to laid-back, lining the splendid sandy beaches which abound all over the island – even Rhodes Town has its very own lovely Rhodos beach.
-Windsurfers head to Passionis, sun-seekers love the fine soft sands of Lindos Bay, and spa enthusiasts can alternate between the luxury spa and the lovely beach located in Kallithea.
+There’s a fabulously wide choice of resorts, from lively to laid-back, lining the splendidly sandy beaches which are in abundance all over the island – even Rhodes Town has the very lovely Rhodos beach.
+Windsurfers head to Passionis, sun-seekers love the fine soft sands of Lindos Bay, and spa enthusiasts can alternate between the luxury spa and the lovely beach at Kallithea.

-Faliraki Town boasts a popular beach as well as the island’s three biggest clubs and some fabulous eating places.
+Faliraki Town boasts a popular beach as well as the island’s three biggest clubs and some fabulous places to eat out.
 If it’s delicious fast food you’re after, choose from informal Greek grill houses and tavernas.
-For a different dining experience, there are attractive restaurants where you can try delicacies including Symi shrimps and grilled octopus.
+For a different dining experience, there are attractive restaurants where you can find all your favourite foods or try some tasty Greek delicacies like Symi shrimps and grilled octopus.